MMV-Lab/mmv_im2im/README.md

 run_im2im --config inference_labelfree_3d --data.inference_input.dir /path/to/save/the/downloaded/holdout --data.inference_output.path /path/to/save/predictions/ --model.checkpoint lightning_logs/checkpoints/last.ckpt
 ```

-## Tutorials
+## Walk-through Guide

-We provide [a comprehensive tutorial](tutorials/README.md) for users to understand how to enjoy both the simplicity and the full flexibility of the package.
+We provide [a tutorial](tutorials/README.md) for users to understand how to enjoy both the simplicity and the full flexibility of the package.

 ## API Documentation